One-Two-Two: German occupation

-Tino Rossi, Sacha Guitry, Jean Gabin, Raimu, Cary Grant, Humphrey Bogart and Katharine Hepburn, Mae West, Mistinguett, Edith Piaf, Suzy Solidor, Martine Carol.

 "The journey around the world"

 Each room had its own women, highlighted on pedestals, with fitting outfits and lighting.
 The rooms were decorated like théatrical scenes of many periods and countries of the world.
-Some guests practiced "the journey around the world", which consisted in adopting positions inspired by the Kama Sutra, in the rooms of different countries, thereby making a world tour of erotic pleasures.
+Some guests practiced "the journey around the world", which consisted of adopting positions inspired by the Kama Sutra, in the rooms of different countries, thereby making a world tour of erotic pleasures.